apache/beam/sdks/python/README.md

 This is a somewhat forced example of `GroupByKey` to count the words.
 Normally, one would use the transform `beam.combiners.Count.PerElement`, as in the previous example.
-A wildcard is used to specify the text file source.
+As shown in the example, a wildcard can be used to specify the text file source.
 ```python
 import re
 import apache_beam as beam